 Jacobs holds a Bachelor of Architecture cum laude from Miami University, and a Master of City Planning from the University of Pennsylvania.
 He attended the Harvard Graduate School of Design, and was a Fulbright Scholar in City Planning at University College London.
 He has won a number of honors and awards, including the AIA Excellence in Education Award, California Chapter, 1994; Resident in Architecture, American Academy in Rome, 1996; and a Guggenheim Fellowship in 1982.

-Jacobs has observed what makes a street and its intersections great – or not.
-In Great Streets, he analyzes the qualities and quantities that characterize great streets around the world: buildings of similar height, interesting facades, trees, windows that invite viewing, intersections, beginnings and endings, stopping places and space for leisurely walking.
-By studying great streets in extreme detail, he has identified these factors as necessary to transform streets into better public realms.
-At the same time, Jacobs warns that even with these features, great streets are ultimately shaped through the “magic of design.”
+Designing Great Streets.
+In Great Streets, Jacobs analyzes the qualities of great streets around the world: buildings of similar height, interesting facades, trees, windows that invite viewing, intersections, beginnings and endings, stopping places and space for leisurely walking.
+By studying great streets in extreme detail, he has identified these factors as necessary for transforming streets into better public realms.
+At the same time, however, Jacobs warns that even with these features, great streets are ultimately shaped through the “magic of design.”

-Direct observation forms the foundation of most of Jacob’s work and accomplishments.
-He explains how most modern street planning is based on traffic assumptions, rather than real research and observation of existing places.
-He calls for planners and designers to study what does and does not work in existing streets, and to use these observations to better design great public streets to “copy the good examples.”
+Utilizing the Power of Observation.
+While most modern street planning is based on traffic assumptions and place speculation, direct observation is the foundation of Jacobs’ research.
+He encourages planners and designers to study what does and does not work on existing streets, and to use these observations and examples for better street design.

 “Streets moderate the form and structure and comfort of urban communities.”